nazpins/naztech-automated-data-sorting-tools/naz-doc-sorter/README.md

 # Naztech Doc Sorter

-## Overview
+## Features
-This script organizes your documents by renaming them according to metadata fetched from the Google Books API and sorting them into folders named after the authors.
+This program organizes your documents by renaming them according to metadata fetched from the Google Books API and sorting them into folders named after the authors.

 ## Setup
 1. Ensure Python is installed on your system.